royaltm/Stackless-Ruby/README.md

 They appeared in 1.9 Ruby and have been announced as "primitives for implementing light weight cooperative concurrency in Ruby".

-Which means that every Fiber instance is a some kind of independent thread-like entity, with it's own stack but doesn't run anything unless told to.
+Which means that every Fiber instance is some kind of independent thread-like entity, with it's own stack but doesn't run anything unless told to.
-You can create a fiber from proc, and call it, and it can yield control (and some variables) back to you, and you can told to continue it's work (passing again some variables to it).
+You can create a fiber from proc, call it and it can yield control (and some variables) back to you and you can told to continue it's work (passing again some variables to it).

 Quite complex.. but also it means we can just create a fiber, call it